aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ### 1. **Login**

-Use the emailed credentials to log in to the MediaLake UI.
+Use the emailed credentials to log in to the media lake UI.

 ### 2. **Connect Storage**

 - Navigate to **Settings > Connectors** in the UI.
 - Add a connector, choosing Amazon S3 and providing your bucket details.
-- **Note**: If you create new S3 buckets through MediaLake, remember that these will need to be manually emptied and deleted during cleanup as they are not automatically removed when the MediaLake stack is deleted.
+- **Note**: If you create new S3 buckets through media lake, remember that these will need to be manually emptied and deleted during cleanup as they are not automatically removed when the media lake stack is deleted.

 ### 3. **Ingest Media**